CrispyCB/docs-repository/Installing an IRC client on Ubuntu 16.04 (working).md

-#Installing HexChat IRC on Ubuntu Linux 16.04
+# Installing HexChat IRC on Ubuntu Linux 16.04

 _Note: This guide assumes that you know what Ubuntu Linux and HexChat IRC are.
 If you don’t, check out the Ubuntu Overview from Tutorialspoint and the Wikipedia article on IRC._

-##Why HexChat?
+## Why HexChat?

 HexChat is an Internet relay chat (IRC) client.
 HexChat offers a number of features that other IRC clients may not, including:
 * Scripting with Perl, Python and Lua
 * Multi-network with auto-connect, join, and identify commands
 * Use with Twitch.tv and Tor

-##What do I need to install HexChat?
+## What do I need to install HexChat?

-In order to install HexChat, you need the following:
+In order to install HexChat, you'll need the following:

 * A laptop or desktop running Ubuntu 16.04 LTS
 * An open web browser (Ubuntu comes bundled native with Firefox)

-##Installing HexChat
+## Installing HexChat

 To begin installing HexChat, navigate to https://hexchat.github.io/downloads.html.
 This will allow you to download HexChat for Windows, OS X and Linux.

-###Method 1: Installing a Snap via Snapcraft
+### Method 1: Installing a Snap via Snapcraft

 Since we’re installing for Ubuntu Linux, click the Snapcraft link in the center.